PowerDNS/lightningstream/docs/getting-started.md

 lightningstream-sync3-1   lightningstream-sync3   sync3     127.0.0.1:4793->8500/tcp
 ```

-Open one terminal to see all the logs:
+Open a new terminal to see all the logs, to get a feeling of how and when Lightning Stream syncs data:

     docker-compose logs